eydward/Density-k-PDG/README.md

     - After the enumeration above is done, sort the resulting graph set, and it becomes `collected_graphs[n]`.
 3. Now we have accumulated one graph in each isomorphism class for graphs with `N-1` vertices.
 Start the final enumeration phase.
 This is essentially same as the previous step above, except for the fact that we don't need to store any generated graph, therefore there is no need to either canonicalize the graph or check for isomorphisms.
 We just need to check whether the generated graph is `T_k`-free, and record the running minimum theta (and the graph that generates the minimum theta).
     - Note in this step we create a pool of worker threads (controlled by the command line argument).
 Each worker thread takes one base graph from the queue (obtained from step 3), and add edges to generate graphs on the base.
 It has it's own instance of EdgeGenerator to do this.
 And it accumulates the min theta value locally, until all graphs are generated on the base.
 It then push the min theta to the global Counters.
+    - Two important optimizations explained in the next section.

+### EdgeGen optimizations
-    - In this final enumeration phase, it's not computationally feasible to generate all `(K+2)^\binom{n-1}{k-1}-1` graphs for some `K,N` combinations.
+In this final enumeration phase, it's not computationally feasible to generate all `(K+2)^\binom{n-1}{k-1}-1` graphs for some `K,N` combinations.
 For example if `K=4,N=7`, then `(K+2)^\binom{n-1}{k-1} = 6^20 > 3.6* 10^15`, and that's for each base graph.
 There are almost 30000 base graphs, so the numer of graphs generated in this phase would be more than `10^20`.
-In order to make it computationally feasible, we implement two optimizations explained below.
+In order to make it computationally feasible, we implement two optimizations.

-### EdgeGen optimizations

-As an important optimization, if `g` together with an edge set contains `T_k` as a subgraph, then g together with any superset of that edge set also contains `T_k`.
+First, if `g` together with an edge set contains `T_k` as a subgraph, then g together with any superset of that edge set also contains `T_k`.
 So we should skip checking those edge sets.
 There is no great way to do this in the most general way, but a simple optimization that is reasonably effective is to skip the "lower" edges.
 Take the 6-edge example from the above.
 Let's say certain direction of edge 2 and edge 3 gives us a graph that contains T_k, where the counter value is `003400`.
 Then in theory we can skip all `xy34zw` for all values of `x,y,z,w`.
 That's hard to do, but we can easily skip all `0034zw`.
 This is implemented in `notify_contain_tk_skip()` in `edge_gen.cpp`.

 An optimization idea, not yet implemented: if we precompute the automorphism group of each graph in `canonicals[n-1]`, before the edge set generation.
 Then for all vertex permutations that are automorphisms of `g`, we only need to try the edge sets on them once.
 This is on my list to implement.